Newsletter 77 – September/October 2014

 Some practical suggestions that both individuals and organisations can take to help decision makers be aware of and manage their unconscious biases in the workplace.

-We are delighted to be working with two new trainers:
+We are delighted to be working with a new trainer:

 Christine Clark has a background in health and safety which has contributed to her thorough knowledge of the HSE Management Standards.
 Over a 20 year period she has been supporting organisations and individuals to improve their management of workplace well-being, fine tune their resilience and support mental ill health.